Mimosa pudica: Habitual learning

 Regardless of what light group the plants were in, one drop was not enough for the plants to learn to ignore the stimulation.
 For the groups that were dropped repetitively, the plants stopped folding their leaves and were even fully open after a drop before the end of the trainings.
 The low-light plants learned faster to ignore the dropping stimulation than the high-light plants.
 When the plants were shaken, they responded immediately by folding their leaves, which suggests that the plants were not ignoring the dropping stimulation due to exhaustion.
 This research suggests that the Mimosa has the capability for habitual learning and memory storage and that Mimosa plants grown in low-light conditions have faster learning mechanisms so they can reduce the amount of time their leaves are unnecessarily closed to optimize energy production.
-Further research suggests that both memory and habituation are present in wild Mimosa, and that they may be able to adjust habituation based leaf age and pollination requirements.
+Further research suggests that both memory and habituation are present in wild Mimosa, and that they may be able to adjust habituation based on leaf age and pollination requirements.

 Given that plants lack a central nervous system, the means by which they send and store information is not obvious.
 There are two hypotheses for memory in Mimosa, neither of which has yet been generally accepted.
 The first is that when the plant is stimulated, it releases a surge of calcium ions that are sensed by the protein calmodulin.
 The relationship between the ions and proteins are thought to stimulate voltage-gated ion channels which cause electrical signals, which could be the base of plant long-term memory.
 The other hypothesis is that plant cells act similarly to neural cells by creating electrical gradients by opening and closing ion channels and passing it along cell junctions.
 The information passed along can control which genes are turned on and which genes are turned off, which could be a mode for long-term memory.